V-Sekai/unidot_importer/README.md

 - Implementation of an asset database for unity assets by GUID
 - `.unitypackage` importer and translation shim.
 - preliminary animation and animation tree porting.
-- We rely on automatic FBX to glTF translation during `.unitypackage` import using FBX2glTF. please download the FBX2glTF exe
+- We rely on automatic FBX to glTF translation during `.unitypackage` import using FBX2glTF. [please download the FBX2glTF exe](https://github.com/godotengine/FBX2glTF/releases) and configure FBX Import in Godot Editor Settings before using Unidot.

 Note that scripts and shaders will need to be ported by hand.
 However, it will be possible to map from the unity scripts/shaders to Godot equivalents after porting.